NORTH STAR FELLOWSHIP

 There is no submission fee.

-My life after the North Star Residency has actually changed.
+My life after the North Star Fellowship has actually changed.
 Like actually.
 Through the organizers, through the mentors, and through my peers something really shifted for me, being encouraged and challenged in the way I was for those seven days in Maine.
 I feel like I have a jumping off point—a community that I’m rooted in that I can always come back to.

 The North Star Residency was one of the most life-enriching and career-affirming experiences I have had since embarking on the path of the filmmaker.
 I plan to continue seeking out the people and places that support what I do.
 After spending a week in Camden, I can assure anyone that these people and places exist.